ana-mc-almeida/ei-project/tests/docs/microservices/customer.md

 This script tests the [customer microservice API](../../../microservices/docs/APIs/customer.md) by performing the following actions:

-## 1. Get clean customer list
+## 1. Get initial customer list

-This step tests the `GET /Customer` endpoint to retrieve a clean list of customers.
+This step tests the `GET /Customer` endpoint to retrieve the current list of customers and verify that a JSON array is returned.

 ## 2. Create a new customer

 This step tests the `POST /Customer` endpoint to create a new customer with the following data:

 ```json
 {
   "FiscalNumber": 0,